5 minutes with Simone Passeri

 What’s the difference between Sports Therapists and Physios?

-We’re going to do a blog about this soon, but to summarise, Sports Therapists are allied health professionals with expertise in musculoskeletal conditions.
+I’ll do a more detailed blog about this soon, but to summarise, Sports Therapists are allied health professionals with expertise in musculoskeletal conditions.
 They help rehabilitate people with injuries back to optimum functional, occupational and performance levels.
 They work in a similar way to musculoskeletal physiotherapists, but physiotherapists have a wider scope of training than Sports Therapists as during their university degree they also cover cardiorespiratory and neurological conditions.
 Both Sports Therapists and Physios work in sport on injury prevention and rehabilitation.

 Another difference is that Physiotherapy is a protected title and Sports Therapy isn’t, which means there are lots of other people who might say they are a Sports Therapist when they have done little or no formal training.
 There is a useful definition of sports therapy and sports therapists on the Society website What is Sports Therapy? – The Society of Sports Therapists (thesst.org)